operation DENALI 2009

 I won’t be that casualty who forgets who he was or can't see what he can still be.
 After months of hospitalization, 8 surgeries, and the constant pain of therapy, I allowed my wounds to convince me that chance was gone, but not anymore.
 I will climb this mountain to remember who I am and for the Wounded Warrior’s like me, to shrug off the limits of perception formed within the scars of our wounds.
 If my fight to not be 'that guy' can be an inspiration to another Warrior, then I don’t want it to be a secret.
 And when I summit, I will have likeminded Warriors at my side because I know that I am not alone in this desire."

-If you have questions about our mission, contact Major Hoffmeister.
+If you have questions about our mission, contact Marc Hoffmeister.

-If you want to help the team reach its goal, please donate or sponsor our climb!
+If you want to help the team raise funding for other Wounded Warriors, please donate!

 All donations are fully tax deductible and processed by the Veterans Fund of the United States, a non-profit veterans service organization with an IRS determination of 501 (c) (3) and ID #23-287794.